MaArasteh/beagleeditor-cli/README.md

 # BeagleEditor CLI (deprecated)
 BeagleEditor CLI is moved to this repository, because it is not supported anymore

-You can use it, but with many bugs :(
+You can't use it, anymore :(